jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

 [Repealed]

 ### 20 Exemptions from farm land offer criterion
+Powers to exempt
-(1) Section 16(1)﻿(f) does not apply to an overseas investment if— (a) the relevant Ministers consider that the overseas investment need not meet this criterion by reason of the circumstances relating to the particular overseas investment, interest in land, or rights or interests in securities; or
+(1) Section 16(1)﻿(f) does not apply to an overseas investment if— (a) the relevant Ministers consider that the overseas investment need not meet this criterion by reason of the circumstances relating to the particular overseas investment or section 12 interest or the nature of the land to which the section 12 interest relates (for example, its productive capacity); or
   (b) the overseas person making the overseas investment belongs to a class of overseas persons, or the overseas investment transaction belongs to a class of transactions, that is exempted from this criterion by the relevant Ministers.
+(2) The relevant Ministers may also exempt a person or transaction from— (a) the requirement that offers for acquisition must be on the open market:
+  (b) any other requirement in regulations about how farm land or section 12 interests must be advertised.
+Restrictions on powers to exempt
+(3) The relevant Ministers may grant an exemption under this section only if those Ministers consider that— (a) there are circumstances that mean that it is necessary, appropriate, or desirable to provide an exemption; and (b) the extent of the exemption is not broader than is reasonably necessary to address those circumstances.
+(4) In so considering, the relevant Ministers—
+  (a) must have regard to the purpose of this Act; and (b) may have regard to any other factors that seem to those Ministers to be relevant to the circumstances.
+Applications
+(5) An application for an exemption under this section may be made at any time by written notice to the regulator accompanied by the fee required by regulations.
+Conditions
+(6) An exemption under this section may be made subject to any conditions.
+Class exemptions
-(2) An exemption under subsection (1)﻿(b) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(7) An exemption made under subsection (1)﻿(b) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
+(8) The reasons of the relevant Ministers for granting the exemption must be published with the exemption.
+Other exemptions
+(9) An exemption made under subsection (1)﻿(a) or (2) must be published on an Internet site maintained by, or on behalf of, the regulator, together with the reasons of the relevant Ministers for granting the exemption.
+(10) However, publication under subsection (9) may be deferred or dispensed with (in whole or in part) if the relevant Ministers are satisfied on reasonable grounds that good reason for withholding the exemption or the reasons (as the case may be) would exist under the Official Information Act 1982, in which case the relevant Ministers must publish the reason for deferring or dispensing with publication and the grounds in support of that reason.
+Maximum duration
+(11) An exemption under this section may continue in force for not more than 5 years (and at the close of the date that is 5 years after the exemption first comes into force, the exemption must be treated as having been revoked unless it sooner is revoked or expires).

 **Transactions of national interest**

 ### 20A Transactions that are transactions of national interest
 Transactions involving non-NZ government investors or SIB (1) The following kinds of overseas investment transactions are transactions of national interest:Investment by non-NZ government investorsInvestment in strategically important businesses
-  (a) a transaction of a kind described in section 12(a) or 13(1)﻿(c) of this Act, or in section 57D(a) of the Fisheries Act 1996, where, as a result of the acquisition, the relevant estate or interest in land, property, or fishing quota is acquired by a non-NZ government investor:
+  (a) a transaction of a kind described in section 12(1)﻿(a) or 13(1)﻿(c) of this Act, or in section 57D(a) of the Fisheries Act 1996, where, as a result of the acquisition, the relevant estate or interest in land, property, or fishing quota is acquired by a non-NZ government investor:
-  (b) a transaction of a kind described in section 12(b)﻿(i) or (ii) or 13(1)﻿(a) of this Act, or in section 57D(b) of the Fisheries Act 1996, where, as a result of the acquisition, a non-NZ government investor has more than 25% ownership or control interest in A:
+  (b) a transaction of a kind described in section 12(1)﻿(b)﻿(i) or (ii) or 13(1)﻿(a) of this Act, or in section 57D(b) of the Fisheries Act 1996, where, as a result of the acquisition, a non-NZ government investor has more than 25% ownership or control interest in A:
-  (c) a transaction of a kind described in section 12(a) where the estate or interest in land is used in carrying on a SIB:
+  (c) a transaction of a kind described in section 12(1)﻿(a) where the estate or interest in land is used in carrying on a SIB:
-  (d) a transaction of a kind described in section 12(b)﻿(i) or (ii) or 13(1)﻿(a) where A is carrying on a SIB:
+  (d) a transaction of a kind described in section 12(1)﻿(b)﻿(i) or (ii) or 13(1)﻿(a) where A is carrying on a SIB:
   (e) a transaction of a kind described in section 13(1)﻿(c) where the acquisition is of or includes property (including goodwill and other intangible assets) in New Zealand used in carrying on a SIB.
 (1A) However, for the purpose of subsection (1)﻿(a) and (b), references to a relevant government investor or investors in the definition of relevant government enterprise in section 6(1) include only relevant government investors from the same country.ExampleAn acquisition by a company of which a New South Wales Government pension fund owns 15% and a Victorian Government pension fund owns 15% is a transaction of national interest (because Australia is the single country).
 But an acquisition by a company of which a New South Wales Government pension fund owns 15% and a Belgian Government pension fund owns 15% is not a transaction of national interest.
 (2) The Minister must notify an applicant if the Minister considers that an application for consent involves a transaction of the kind set out in subsection (1), unless the applicant has already identified this in their application.